seccubus/seccubus/README.md

 Bug Fixes
 ---------
 * Fixed a weird sorting bug when using Chrome
+* #384 - Missing SMTP server config should be warning, not error
 * #396 - ConfigTest should return non 200 if config is not ok
 * #417 - Docker container is not https-enabled by default
 * #418 - Docker images lacks proper data management